aguswahy13/churn-telco/README.md

 # churn-telco

-Predict the probability customer will churn or not in the next period
+Predict the probability customer will churn or not in the next period in the Telco industry

 ## Deployment Link Streamlit
 https://churn-telco-prediction.streamlit.app/